Death Spiral

 To some, the finality and inevitability of Death is terrifying.
 To others, it brings peace and comfort.

 Death can be cruelty, injustice, or pain.
-Other times, it is mercy, an end to suffering.
+Other times, it is mercy, relief, an end to our suffering.

 We don’t always get a choice, but when we do, why would we choose to bleed to Death slowly, pulling our teeth out one at a time?